DYNAMIC FORERUNNER IN NORTHERN CENTRAL CHINA

-Zhengzhou had been a sleepy place for investments, but that has now dramatically changed.
-Henan province, cradle of the Chinese civilization, has a considerably long and rich cultural history.
-But, in modern times it’s economy had too obviously been dominated by some outdated mentality.
+The cradle of Chinese civilization, Henan, has long been a relatively sleepy place for investments as its economy was too obviously dominated by some old-fashioned mentality.
 Being mainly a transportation hub with high potential – situated between Beijing, Xi’an, Wuhan, and Shanghai – Zhengzhou could not play out its basically favorable cards.
 But with new times come new opportunities: The urging desire of China’s government to promote an inland boom and to reach sustainable development brought with it crucial infrastructural upgrades.
 In short: Bright times are to be expected for Zhengzhou.

-As central China’s second largest metropolis with an urban population of 4.5 million, Zhengzhou is in a favorable position as a main transportation hub in Northern China.
-The city developed around a main train network that runs north-south and west-east.
-High-speed rail already connects Zhengzhou with main cities like Beijing, Chongqing, Chengdu, Wuhan, Changsha, Guangzhou, Taiyuan, Xi’an, and Lanzhou.
+High-speed rail already connects Zhengzhou with main Chinese cities like Beijing, Chongqing, Chengdu, Wuhan, Changsha, Guangzhou, Taiyuan, Xi’an, and Lanzhou.
 Important highways cross the city.
 Anyhow, within the city, more work needs to be done: Only one metro line (out of six planned ones) is in operation, and therefore rapid transit bus is currently an important means of transportation.
 With the local economic boom, the city’s north railway station has become one of the largest train-marshaling yards of China.
 The international airport of Zhengzhou transports cargo to Moscow, Amsterdam, Chicago, and Anchorage; with respect to passenger traffic, Zhengzhou is yet lagging behind other international aiports, serving only some cities in East and Southeast Asia.

-Zhengzhou’s secondary sector is still significantly stronger than its tertiary sector.
-Local pillar industries are coal and aluminium processing, automobile and agricultural machinery, fertilizer production, electrical equipment, and food processing.
+Zhengzhou’s secondary sector is signifantly stronger than its tertiary sector, and local pillar industries are coal and aluminium processing, automobile and agricultural machinery, fertilizer production, electrical equipment, and food processing.
 Recently, Zhengzhou developed into a modern center of finance, retail and commerce.
 A speciality of Zhengzhou in this respect is a commodity exchange with the permission to trade agricultural futures (only Shanghai and Dalian are also allowed to trade in futures).
 Certain other emerging industries – IT and software, telecommunication, advanced materials, and biotechnology – are served by Zhengzhou’s three state-level development zones (ETDZ, HTDZ, EPZ).
 Zhengzhou also aims to become an international conference and exhibition center.

 Both cities are important regional transportation hubs that are currently upgrading their logistics network, but both depend on ports on the coast.
 Both cities represent the center of cluster regions, but Changsha’s surroundings seems better prepared for the shift to high-tech than Zhengzhou’s which are rooted in traditional heavy industry.
 Zhengzhou, though, will have an important impact on its comparetively poorer environment that offers lower labor costs, and this might constitute a competitive edge.
 These are some distinct features which actually do not favor one city over the other but allow a glimpse at which music will be played in the coming years in north and south central China, respectively.

-A lot depends on political will to realize the scheduled investment environment that pushes Zhengzhou’s economy forward.
-Obviously, a lot has been done to restructure the local economy.
+Obviously, a lot has been done to restructure Zhengzhou’s economy.
 By truly determined political intent, Zhengdong New City was constructed as a means to initiate the modernization of China’s second most populous province.
 Now, the geographical advantages and the low labor costs of the region can be exploited to full extent.
 Zhengzhou is virtually on the verge of transforming itself into a modern center of the service industry.
 It is already preparing for the upcoming economic rise of the northern part of China and it may influence this upturn by its own means.

 © China Under Construction, 2016